douganson/pelion-bridge-container-installer/README.md

    mqtt-getstarted - Like "mqtt" but also has embedded Mosquitto and NodeRED built in by default

+   treasuredata - instantiate a bridge for Treasuredata data ingestion

    sample - instantiate a defaulted template sample - the "peer" is a stubbed out example as a starting point

 Requirements: